megatron0000/ces22-xadrez-web/chessgames/README.md

 All urls require authentication.

-- ``POST host_game/``: Creates a GameSession object and returns the ids of its associated ChatChannel and ChessGame.
+- ``POST host_game/``: Creates a GameSession object and returns its id.
 An opponent has 60 seconds to connect before the created objects are deleted for staying too much time in pending state.

 - ``play/``: Renders template `chessgames/list.html` (inteded to allow a user to host his own game or select an offered one to play)